 Make use of your other marketing channels to obtain more data about your leads and customers and ideally obtain a 360-degree view of them.
 A CRM software service can come in handy for effectively collecting all the data from your multiple sources and organizing it into a central database for quicker analysis.

 No two customers are ever the same.
 Not even the ones that you’ve identified as a potential source for business.
 A message that is well-received by one customer might not be as valuable to another one.
 This is why it is important to intelligently segment your customer list to identify and merge customers with similar tastes and requirements.

 Some of the parameters on which customers can be segregated can be age groups, geographic locations, purchasing power, transnational histories, preferences, etc. Some emails might be more perceptive to young customers, while some others may be appealing to the more experienced people.

 Produce and deliver relevant content

-The aim of email marketing is to make your customers aware about you and your business, and build long-lasting relationships by providing them with value.
-Create email campaigns that contain useful information in the form of blog posts, info graphics, papers, or social media posts, amongst others.
+The aim of email marketing is to make your customers aware of you and your business and build long-lasting relationships by providing them with value.
+Create email campaigns that contain useful information in the form of blog posts, infographics, papers, or social media posts, amongst others.